deciduously/deciduously-com-sunfish/content/blog/yew_2/post.md

 ---
 cover_image: https://thepracticaldev.s3.amazonaws.com/i/rwta9vb9b44e38nj3i4v.png
-edited: 2018-11-19T12:00:00.000Z
+date: November 19, 2018
 title: Let's Build a Rust Frontend with Yew - Part 2
-published: true
-description: Build a Rust client-side application with Yew
-tags: rust, webassembly, beginners, webdev
+tags:
+  - rust
+  - webassembly
+  - beginners
+  - webdev
 ---

 ## **PART 2**

 In the first part, we set up our development environment and ensured we can compile and run our webapp.
 This part starts assuming your project folder mirrors [this one](https://github.com/deciduously/hunt-the-wumpus/tree/master/part1).
 Please start with [Part 1](https://dev.to/deciduously/lets-build-a-rust-frontend-with-yew---part-1-3k2o) if you have not already done so - or you can skip this one and go right to [Part 3](https://dev.to/deciduously/lets-build-a-rust-frontend-with-yew---part-3-ch3) but you'll likely need to come back through here anyway.

 Now we can start modelling the logic.
 We'll start by defining the cave.
 The traditional game is played in a cave where each room is a vertex of a regular dodecahedron:

 ![dodecahedron](https://upload.wikimedia.org/wikipedia/commons/3/33/Dodecahedron.png)

 From each room we are connected to exactly three other rooms.

 To model this we'll simply use a function to map room IDs to available exits.
 This will allow us to traverse around the cave.
 Place the following in `lib.rs`, above your `Model` declaration:

 ```rust
 fn room_exits(id: u8) -> Option<[u8; 3]> {